opentripplanner/OpenTripPlanner/doc/user/sandbox/Sorlandsbanen.md

 **This sandbox module is only working in Norway**, in particular only in the south of Norway.
 The feature flag to turn it *on* should only be enabled if you are routing using the norwegian data set.

-The railroad in southern Norway is very slow and does not go by the cost where most people live.
+The railroad in southern Norway is very slow and does not go by the coast where most people live.
 It is easily beaten by coaches in the area.
 Despite this, we need to include it in results where it is relevant.